SweptThrone/Virus-Survival-Classic/README.md

 # Virus Survival

+### HEAD'S UP
+This gamemode is very old and very bad.
+It hardly works and I had almost no experience doing anything on this scale at the time of creation.
+I can't recommend you actually use this on a server unless you do some serious revising.
+I probably won't be improving it any time soon.

 ### What is it?
 Virus Survival is a gamemode based on GMod Tower Virus, which in turn is based on Timesplitters, mashed with weapons from Zombie Survival.